databendlabs/databend/website/blog/2023-03-10-databend-weekly-84.md

 ### SQL: `REPLACE INTO`

 The `REPLACE INTO` statement is a powerful way to insert or update data in Databend.
-It allows you to specify a conflict key (not necessarily a primary key) that determines whether a new row should be inserted or an existing row should be updated.
+It allows you to specify a conflict key that determines whether a new row should be inserted or an existing row should be updated.

-If a row with the same conflict key already exists in the table, it will be replaced by the new data.
-Otherwise, a new row will be added with the new data.
+If a row with the same conflict key already exists in the table, Databend will update the row with the new data.
+Otherwise, the new data will be added to the table as a new row.
 You can use this statement to easily sync data from different sources or handle duplicate records.

 ```sql
 #> CREATE TABLE employees(id INT, name VARCHAR, salary INT);